BOXLEGENDARY/Dex/README.md

 ---

 ## Other
-I'm not updating ZDex anymore but I still fix some issues if i can
+I’m not updating ZDex anymore, but I still fix some issues if I can.
 * All ZDex versions on GitHub are different from the internal staff version.
 * Don’t worry, if you wanna work on it, I’ve already cleaned up the script.